 Outcast Soundtrack, Lennie Moore, 1999

-Being a pioneer is rarely easy – and your efforts might go initially unappreciated.
-Such was the fate that befell Outcast, a sci-fi action-adventure game that was revolutionary in more than one way.
-Its concept of a three-dimensional open world that players were free to explore preceded other games of this ilk like Grand Theft Auto III by several years.
-Then there was Outcast’s voxel-based graphics engine, which produced a stunningly realistic extraterrestrial world – more successfully maybe than any other game before it.
-That visual splendour came at a cost though.
-Back in 1999, only the most powerful PCs were able to run the game properly.
-Of course, that limited any opportunities for financial success, and a Dreamcast port and planned sequel remained unreleased.
-However, Outcast created a legacy among gamers that was strong enough for a remake – Outcast: Second Contact – to be released in 2017.
+Being a pioneer is rarely easy, and the effort may go unappreciated at first.
+Such was the fate of Outcast, a sci-fi action-adventure game that was revolutionary in more than one respect.
+Its three-dimensional open world, which players were free to explore, preceded similar titles such as Grand Theft Auto III by several years.
+Then there was Outcast’s voxel-based graphics engine, which produced a stunningly realistic extraterrestrial world, perhaps more successfully than any game before it.
+That visual splendour came at a cost, however.
+Back in 1999, only the most powerful PCs could run the game properly.
+Naturally, that limited its financial prospects, and both a Dreamcast port and a planned sequel remained unreleased.
+Even so, Outcast built up a legacy among players strong enough to warrant a remake, Outcast: Second Contact, in 2017.

-Obviously a very bold title, Outcast benefited from what was still a rarity in 1999 – a fully live-orchestral game soundtrack.
-A professed fan of John Williams and Alan Silvestri, Outcast’s director Franck Sauer placed an ad in several film music magazines in 1996, looking for a “Hollywood film composer.”
-Ultimately, the job went to Lennie Moore, for whom Outcast would prove to be the beginning of a fruitful career in video game music.
-A graduate of Berklee College of Music in Boston, Moore had worked on several scores for film, television and commercials, with documentary Trinity & Beyond: The Atomic Bomb Movie being the standout.
-That movie had also seen Moore collaborating with the forces that would bring the Outcast soundtrack to life – conductor William Stromberg and the Moscow Symphony Orchestra.
+A conspicuously bold title in every respect, Outcast also benefited from what was still a rarity in 1999: a fully live orchestral game soundtrack.
+A professed admirer of John Williams and Alan Silvestri, director Franck Sauer placed an advert in several film-music magazines in 1996, looking for a “Hollywood film composer”.
+The job ultimately went to Lennie Moore, for whom Outcast would become the beginning of a fruitful career in game music.
+A graduate of Berklee College of Music in Boston, Moore had already worked on scores for film, television, and commercials, with the documentary Trinity & Beyond: The Atomic Bomb Movie standing out in particular.
+That film had also brought him into contact with the forces that would realise the Outcast soundtrack: conductor William Stromberg and the Moscow Symphony Orchestra.

-The brief that Moore received for Outcast was undoubtedly a challenging one.
-While Red Book audio would allow the music to shine in all its fully orchestrated glory, it posed technological issues.
-How to make the music progress in tune with the player’s actions if the laser takes too long to move seamlessly from one composition to the next?
-On an artistic level, Outcast’s creators also had high demands – each location was to be scored with a piece running for about seven minutes, non-looped.
-In 1999, that sort of running time was more or less unheard of for level themes and is unusual even today.
-Interestingly enough, one of the few game scores to rival the breadth of Outcast’s compositions was also performed by the Moscow Symphony Orchestra: Age of Pirates: Caribbean Tales.
+The brief Moore received for Outcast was undeniably challenging.
+While Red Book audio would allow the music to shine in fully orchestrated glory, it also posed technological problems.
+How could the score progress in step with the player’s actions if the laser took too long to move seamlessly from one track to the next?
+Artistically, too, Outcast’s creators set the bar unusually high: each location was to receive a non-looping piece of roughly seven minutes.
+In 1999, that kind of duration was virtually unheard of for level themes, and it remains unusual even now.
+Interestingly, one of the few game scores to rival the breadth of Outcast’s compositions, Age of Pirates: Caribbean Tales, was likewise performed by the Moscow Symphony Orchestra.

-Moore rose to the challenge magnificently, crafting what at its peak is the best live orchestral music written for a video game up to this point (even though as a whole, the Outcast soundtrack isn’t quite as consistently strong as Michael Giacchino’s Medal of Honor).
-As one might guess from the above, Outcast is best viewed as a hugely ambitious attempt at world-building – and Moore’s music fits right into this artistic scheme.
-At the heart of his score are indeed those monumental, long-spun pieces that paint the game’s locations with an elegance, sophistication and scale that is immensely impressive.
-Without having to strain for effect or constantly crank up the volume, the impact that Moore achieves is at times biblical, sometimes deeply intimate – always creating surroundings that are a marvel to behold.
+Moore rose to the challenge magnificently, crafting one of the finest live orchestral music written for a video game, even if the Outcast soundtrack as a whole is not quite as consistently strong as its contemporary Medal of Honor.
+As one might expect, Outcast is best understood as a hugely ambitious act of world-building, and Moore’s music fits seamlessly into that scheme.
+At the centre of the score stand monumental, long-spun pieces that paint the game’s locations with immense elegance, sophistication, and scale.
+Without straining for effect or constantly resorting to volume, Moore achieves an impact that is at times biblical and at others deeply intimate, but always capable of conjuring environments that feel extraordinary.

-The sense of awe that runs through the entire Outcast soundtrack is quickly established on “Ranzaar”.
-Open world game scores often struggle to develop a strong sense of melody, but Moore finds a comfortable balance between atmospheric and melodic elements.
-“Ranzaar”’s heart-rending, dignified brass melody kicks off a cue that makes full use of its extended running time to underscore its wintery world in mesmerising detail.
-The use of choir fits the cue’s location well and pushes the track’s scope into the realm of the operatic.
-However, Moore also injects a few surprises into his fantastic orchestrations – witness the cascading woodwinds underneath the melodic build-up from 5:00, creating constant, almost intoxicating motion and colour.
+The sense of awe running through the entire soundtrack is established almost immediately on “Ranzaar”.
+Open-world scores often struggle to sustain strong melody, but Moore finds a comfortable balance between atmosphere and melodic substance.
+The cue’s heart-rending, dignified brass theme anchors a composition that makes full use of its extended duration to evoke its wintry region in mesmerising detail.
+The use of choir suits the location perfectly and pushes the music’s scale into the operatic.
+Yet Moore also introduces subtler surprises into his superb orchestration — witness the cascading woodwinds beneath the melodic build-up from 5:00 onwards, creating constant, almost intoxicating motion and colour.

-This combination of epic scale and attention to minute details of timbre and melody is omnipresent.
-“Shamazaar” opens with the choir-heavy solemnity one would expect from a region full of temples.
-However, those glistening violins underneath the choral lines give the music a subtle twist, balancing grandiosity with a wondrousness that creates music of exceptional emotional complexity.
-“Shamazaar”’s overflowing warmth is countered by “Okaar”, Outcast’s most bracing composition – seven minutes of intricately layered percussion polyrhythms and what is probably an over-reliance on the game’s enigmatic four-note main motif on quivering strings.
-Elsewhere, Moore’s sense of how to develop his pieces remains flawless.
-“Motazaar” is decidedly more fragmented than its brethren, using textural work to create a potently mournful, anxious mood.
-And then, amidst all the brooding, Moore drops a melancholic, stunning melody of genuinely classical proportions that slowly unfolds over two minutes, constantly building in stature and drama.
+This combination of epic scope and minute attention to timbre and melody is omnipresent.
+“Shamazaar” opens with the choir-heavy solemnity one might expect from a region full of temples.
+Yet the glistening violins beneath the choral lines lend the cue a subtle twist, balancing grandeur with a sense of wonder and giving rise to music of unusual emotional complexity.
+The overflowing warmth of “Shamazaar” is countered by “Okaar”, Outcast’s most bracing composition: seven minutes of intricately layered percussion polyrhythms and probably an over-reliance on the game’s enigmatic four-note main motif in the strings.
+Elsewhere, Moore’s command of long-form development remains exemplary.
+“Motazaar” is more fragmented than its companion pieces, using textural writing to create a potently mournful, anxious mood.
+Then, amid all the brooding, Moore unveils a melancholic melody of genuinely classical proportions, unfolding over two minutes and steadily accruing stature and drama.

-Painting Outcast’s locations in such vivid, varied detail, Moore knew that he needed to connect the score’s colourful compositions to depict a coherent world convincingly.
-Most composers would tackle this challenge using thematic material, and Moore does introduce a main theme that is heard in almost all compositions.
-However, the theme is a curious one.
-It is much shorter than Moore’s other melodic ideas and refuses to resolve harmonically – an ambivalent creator of tension and unrest rather than an indicator of clearly identifiable emotions.
-What shapes the Outcast soundtrack more strongly than the main theme though is Moore’s decision to harmonically base the score on an unusual six-note, hexatonic scale (C, D#, E, G, Ab, B).
-His cues then modulate between the resulting tonalities.
+Having painted Outcast’s locations in such vivid and varied detail, Moore needed a way to bind these colourful compositions into a convincingly coherent world.
+Most composers would approach that problem through thematic writing, and Moore does introduce a main theme that appears in almost every cue.
+It is a curious theme, however: much shorter than his other melodic ideas and resistant to harmonic resolution, it functions less as a marker of clearly legible emotion than as an ambivalent source of tension and unrest.
+What shapes the Outcast soundtrack even more strongly than this main theme, though, is Moore’s decision to ground the score in an unusual six-note hexatonic scale (C, D#, E, G, Ab, B), with the cues modulating between the tonalities it generates.

-The resulting compositions subtly and naturally form a consistent whole, without the need for more overt connectors like themes.
-Thanks to the peculiar nature of Moore’s hexatonic scale, the Outcast soundtrack creates a coherent, rarely explored sound world that organically ties together the compositions inhabiting it.
-At the same time, Outcast’s heavily chromatic nature is individualistic enough to set the music apart from other scores.
-In other words, Outcast’s harmonic complexity is another factor contributing to the music’s success at world-building.
-The idiosyncratic harmonies Moore deploys are at times enough to carry a track on their own.
-Take “Talanzaar”, which consciously scales back the complexity of its orchestrations to let the string section perform thick unisono melodies, their harmonies aptly underscoring the oppressive headiness of the desert location.
+The resulting compositions form a consistent whole with remarkable subtlety and naturalness, without relying on more overt connective devices.
+Thanks to the peculiar properties of Moore’s hexatonic scale, the Outcast soundtrack inhabits a coherent and rarely explored harmonic world that organically ties its pieces together.
+At the same time, the score’s chromatic density is distinctive enough to set it apart from its peers.
+In other words, Outcast’s harmonic complexity is central to its success as an act of world-building.
+At times, the idiosyncratic harmonies Moore deploys are enough to carry a cue on their own.
+“Talanzaar” is a prime example, deliberately scaling back the orchestral intricacy to let the strings carry thick unison melodies, their harmonies perfectly underscoring the oppressive, heady atmosphere of the desert setting.

-The Outcast soundtrack’s other main component are the four (shorter) battle tracks.
-Out of the lot, “Daoka” is the undisputed star, a furious hornet’s nest of frantically whirring string and woodwind ostinati, while brass and percussion throw in brash accents to whip the music into even more of a frenzy.
-If “Daoka” is a showpiece for the orchestra performing at furious speeds, final cutscene track “Marion” allows the choir to shine.
-Moore cleverly repurposes his main theme to create a feeling of finality and import, bringing out the theme’s fatalistic undertones on an adagio composition that takes the soundtrack’s monumental tendencies to their logical conclusion.
-It’s another moment matched by very, very few other game scores.
+The soundtrack’s other principal component is its four shorter battle tracks.
+Of these, “Daoka” is the undisputed star, a furious hornet’s nest of frantically whirring string and woodwind ostinati, whipped into still greater frenzy by brash brass and percussion accents.
+If “Daoka” is a showpiece for an orchestra pushed to furious speeds, final cutscene cue “Marion” allows the choir to take centre stage.
+Moore cleverly repurposes the main theme to create a sense of finality and significance, drawing out its fatalistic undertones in an adagio composition that carries the soundtrack’s monumental impulse to its logical conclusion.
+It is another moment equalled by very few game scores.

 Niko says